CommonAccord/Cmacc-Org/Doc/G/IACCM-Cooperate-CmA/Demo/Acme-Quake/3-NDA.md

 //=This presents the record of a completed NDA.
-We build our agreement from the base of a Mutual NDA (see the bottom), making choices about various issues and filling in dates.
+We build our agreement from the base of a Mutual NDA (see the bottom).
+The "Connect" page has a number of defaults.
+We can tweak any aspect, but here we just fill in the dates.

 =[G/IACCM-Cooperate-CmA/Demo/Acme-Quake/1-Connect.md]